Book a Demo!

 Generate random question and answer to topic.

-Let's wrap the chain code within python function that can be used as a content of inference endpoint.
+Let's wrap the chain code within Python function that can be used to create an AI service.

 Function implementation.